 But half runners?
 You’ve got a bit of a warm-up walk ahead of you.

-I won’t lie: it’s a long walk.
-It takes about 20 minutes of slow moving with the crowd just to get to the corral areas.
+We won’t lie: it’s a long walk.
+It takes about 20 minutes of slow-moving with the crowd just to get to the corral areas.

 Because then you wait.
 And wait.
 And wait.